 - Request FMLA leave by contacting an HR Expert 30 days before a qualifying life event.
 HR will provide a packet of required forms.

 - Complete the Request for Unpaid/Paid Leave form and the Family & Medical Leave Act of 1993 Procedures form and return them to HR.

 - Within 15 days of requesting leave, provide a written Certificate of Health Care Provider form from your physician for personal illness or the physician of your family member for a family illness.

 The university requires employees to use accrued vacation and/or sick leave concurrently with using unpaid FMLA leave.
-Vacation and/or sick leave can count against the 12 weeks of allowed FMLA leave per year.
-Pregnancy, disability or maternity leave for the birth of a child is considered a qualifying serious health condition and may be counted in the 12 weeks of allowed FMLA leave per year.
+Vacation and/or sick leave, as well as catastrophic leave, if applicable, can count against the 12 weeks of allowed FMLA leave.
+Pregnancy, disability or maternity leave for the birth of a child is considered a qualifying serious health condition and may be counted in the 12 weeks of allowed FMLA leave.
 Workers' compensation leave can also count against an employee's FMLA leave entitlement.